liferay/liferay-docs/develop/tutorials/articles/210-front-end-taglibs/02-liferay-frontend-taglibs/03-liferay-frontend-info-bar.markdown

 ![Figure 1: The info bar tags create a sidebar panel toggler that reveals additional info.](../../../images/liferay-frontend-taglib-info-bar-article.png)

-The configuration is broken down into two key parts: the info bar--and buttons-- and the sidebar panel.
+The configuration has two key parts: the info bar---and buttons---and the sidebar panel.

 Info bar: